East End Legend Dave Courtney Found Dead Aged 64

-His final social media posts showed him enjoying a day out at Charlton Athletic F.C. with friends and promoting a candle company, exuding his trademark charisma.
+News of his death sparked a wave of social media tributes, with fans remembering him as a tough but generous figure with a “heart of pure gold.”
+His last posts showed him enjoying a day out at Charlton Athletic with friends and promoting a candle company, alive with his trademark bravado.

-The Metropolitan Police confirmed they are investigating his death, which they describe as unexpected.
-No arrests have been made, and Courtney’s family has been informed of his passing.
+The Metropolitan Police confirmed they are investigating the unexpected death.
+No arrests have been made, and his family have been informed.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.